Listen To This Article - Click Play

 What to Expect at the July 4th Parade

 The Independence Day Parade in Gatlinburg truly pulls out all the stops.
 In years past, the parade has included numerous patriotic floats, enormous balloons, costumed characters, marching bands, bagpipe players, bluegrass music, horseback riders, and even more fun.
 Many attractions and dinner theaters from the area are represented in the parade with their very own floats.
 A highlight of the parade is the chance to cheer for members of the U.S. military as they make their way down the Parkway.

 The July 4th parade in Gatlinburg seems to get bigger and better each year, and we can’t wait for this Independence Day!
-To get an idea of what the parade looks like, you can watch the below video of the event from a previous year.
+To get an idea of what the parade looks like, you can watch a video of the event from a previous year, below.
 Please note that Gatlinburg’s fireworks celebration is held the evening following the parade.

 Staking Out a Spot for the Gatlinburg Parade

 As noted above, the Independence Day Parade in Gatlinburg is an extremely popular event that brings tens of thousands of people to the downtown Parkway.
 One strategy for getting a good spot along the parade route is to come down to The Strip on the morning of July 3rd to plant folding chairs where you would like to sit.
 Many people choose this method to “reserve” their spot for the evening.
 Of course, there is no mechanism for ensuring that no one moves or takes your chairs, but most people do follow the honor system.

 If you don’t want to sit in a folding chair for the parade, you don’t have to scope out a spot during the day, but we do recommend arriving early.
 Be sure to leave plenty of time to find parking!